oneblink/custom-email-api/README.md

 You can hardcode this, or source it from somewhere else.
 One place you may wish to do so from is the submission data, which will accessible already within the `submission-callback.js` route.

 Once the above configuration is taken care of, deploy the project as per normal.
 You can then configure a API Hosting submission event on the form you wish to have custom emails sent from.

+## Customising the templates

+There are two very basic mustache templates included - one for the email itself, and another for the PDF.

+`./src/lib/templates/email.mustache`
+`./src/lib/templates/pdf.mustache`

+Familiarity with mustache is recommended before editing these.
+Currently, the entirely of the submission object is passed to both templates, so you will be able to work with any values from your submission that are needed.
+Obviously you can change this code to suit your needs.